SAbe080601/Pokemon-Trainer/README.md

 ## Getting Started with Running Pokemon-Trainer

-## Intsall Node.js on local Machine
+## Intsall Node.js on local Machine globally
-## Install and Run Redis on local Machine
+## Install and Run Redis on local Machine globally

 ## In Server and Client Root make sure to Install required dependencies
 ### `npm i`